ricardobarroslourenco/rs_images/README.md

 Major updates here.
 For details, see the commit log.
 ## v0.2
 Adds Cartopy offline bases (for HPC usage)
+### v0.2.2
+Fix issue of creating a new conda env (instead, will be updating the base env)

 ## v0.1
 Initial release based in a mambaforge image plus some Xarray + Dask for CPU